kevinrenskers/mixedcase.nl/content/articles/2013-06-03-getting-started-with-programming.md

 ## Objective-C
-In 2010 I started to create iPhone and iPad apps, and for this I needed to learn another programming language: Objective-C. More then that though, creating apps is completely different from creating websites, there are so many new concepts to learn (memory management and background threads being the big two).
+In 2010 I started to create iPhone and iPad apps, and for this I needed to learn another programming language: Objective-C. More than that though, creating apps is completely different from creating websites, there are so many new concepts to learn (memory management and background threads being the big two).
 Thankfully there are a lot of very good resources so getting started with iOS development isn't too hard once you have some programming experience.

 ### Resources
 - [Apple's Getting Started guide](http://developer.apple.com/library/ios/referencelibrary/GettingStarted/RoadMapiOS/index.html)